 Dove unleashes our real beauty and self-esteem, despite the pressure of adhering to standard beauty stereotypes.

-These brands' messages touch our hearts because they address our human side and inspire us.
+These brands' messages touch our hearts because they address our human side and inspire us with their purpose.
 They perceive customers as humans and treat them in the most humane way possible.

 In recent years, the digital industry has been obsessed with improving the functionality, usability and reliability of technological products.
 Those qualities should be the basis of each product.
 However, it is not enough.
 I am talking about something more.
 It resonates with users, makes them feel cared for and creates a special bond.
 That is the product's soul.